-The five areas of emphasis within the master's program are (a) adolescent development, (b) aging, (c) couple and family therapy, (d) family finance and economics, and (e) family processes.
+The four areas of emphasis within the master's program are (a) adolescent development, (b) couple and family therapy, (c) family finance and economics, and (d) family processes.
 The curriculum for each emphasis area except couple and family therapy requires a minimum of 30 credit hours, comprised of:

-- 15 credit hours of core family sciences courses (FAM 652, 654, 668, and 690, plus one more course according to the student's area of emphasis: FAM 601 (family processes), FAM 658 (adolescent development), any graduate-level aging course (aging), and any one of these options for those in the family finance and economics emphasis area; - 1 credit hour of a professional development seminar (FAM 775-001) that must be taken the first semester; - 3 credit hours of a data analysis or program evaluation course that must be taken no later than the semester prior to graduation; - 5 credit hours of electives, and; - 6 credit hours for the thesis (Plan A) or scholarly project (Plan B).
+- 15 credit hours of core family sciences courses (FAM 652, 654, 668, and 690, plus one more course according to the student's area of emphasis: FAM 601 (family processes), FAM 658 (adolescent development), and any one of these options for those in the family finance and economics emphasis area; - 1 credit hour of a professional development seminar (FAM 775-001) that must be taken the first semester; - 3 credit hours of a data analysis or program evaluation course that must be taken no later than the semester prior to graduation; - 5 credit hours of electives, and; - 6 credit hours for the thesis (Plan A) or scholarly project (Plan B).